-Uses - Personnel Services is 65% of budget and reflects the usual inflationary increase in salaries as discussed in previous expenditure section.
-Materials & Services is 34% of budget and the decrease reflects the completion of the outreach program.
+Uses - Personnel Services is 64% of budget and reflects the usual inflationary increase in salaries as discussed in previous expenditure section offset by the reduction of .45 FTE due to the completion of a state grant that was awarded over the past three years to fund an outreach program.
+Materials & Services is 35% of budget and the decrease reflects the completion of the outreach program.
 Capital Outlay is 1% of budget and the decrease reflects the completion in FY 2014-15 of the gateway project by the Arts and Cultural Commission and the replacement of the Columbia Center roof.